com-480-data-visualization/com480DataVisualization_Vinemap/README.md

 But Vinemap will be more than just a map; a toolkit for any wine lovers that will match you to your specific tastes, budget, and a particular fondness for regional wines.

-Embark on this adventure with us to appreciate the diversity of wines from all over the world.

-Join us on this expedition to explore and celebrate the diversity of wines from across the planet.
+Join us on this expedition to explore and celebrate the diversity of wines from across the world.

 <span style="color:gray">*(add the word count of this intro to Problematic section).*</span>